wed2345123/Tropical-Cyclone-ConvLSTM-Model/README.md

     ```

 ## Usage
-To run the model, you will need to provide your own dataset and pre-trained model weights.
+To run the model, you will need to provide your own dataset.

 1.  **Modify the script** to load your data and model.
 2.  **Execute the script:**